pulibrary/pulibrary.github.io/_posts/moving-rails-apps-off-webpacker.md

 #### But what's it like to work with?

 Migration is only the first step, right?
-On DLS, we haven't had a work cycle yet with the app we moved to vite so we can't speak much to the developer experience.
+On DLS, we haven't had a work cycle yet with the app we moved to Vite so we can't speak much to the developer experience.
 It is straightforward to run `bin/vite dev` and have autoreloading if you don't want to refresh your browser to see changes.